“A bomb of flavour. Pungent, piquant and powerful all at once.” – Hunter Angler Gardener Cook

 - 3-4 cloves of crushed garlic

 - 2-3 fresh red chillies (about 1/2 tablespoon if dried)

 - 4-5 tablespoons of chopped scallions or chives (preferably crow garlic if you can get your hands on it)

 - 1 1/2 litres of (preferably non-chlorinated) water

 - Chop and/or slice a mix of wild greens.
 Thin slices allow the brine to better penetrate but chopping ingredients into different sizes also makes a more interesting mouthful.

-- Next day, combine ginger, garlic, chilies and grind together to make a paste/sauce.
+- Next day, combine ginger, garlic, chillies and grind together to make a paste/sauce.
 Add in anchovy paste.

 - Drain the kimchi liquid (brine) off the mixture into another container – do not throw away!
 Then taste vegetables to see if too salty (then rinse and squeeze the greens) or add more salt if you like.

 - Then take a few tablespoons of brine, mix into your sauce and pour it back into the reserved brine.
 Stir well.
-Next pack the greens into a large (1L) mason jar and pour liquid over, completely submerging greens once again.
+Next, pack the greens into a large (1L) mason jar and pour the liquid over, completely submerging greens once again.